Test and trace support payment

 Due to the high volume of applications we are receiving, it may take up to 15 working days for a decision to be emailed through to you.
 Please do not chase your payment until at least fifteen days following the submission of your application.

 In some circumstances, if you are required by law to self-isolate, you may be supported by a payment of £500, payable through Sandwell Council.

 Who can get the Test & Trace Support Payment?

-- currently receiving Universal Credit, Working Tax Credit, income-based Employment & Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.
+- be currently receiving Universal Credit, Working Tax Credit, income-based Employment & Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

 • They are the parent or guardian of a child or young person in the same household and need to take time off work to care for them while they self-isolate.
-This is limited to one parent or guardian per household for the child or young person’s self isolation period.

 • They are employed or self-employed.